 - Use a posture correction brace for 30 minutes daily for a few weeks.
 These devices enforce the proper posture and build up muscle memory so the correct posture sticks.

-- Alternate between a regular office chair and an active sitting chair such as a kneeling chair.
+- Alternate between a good study chair and an active sitting chair such as a kneeling chair.
 These chairs discourage slouching and engages your core as you sit.

 Here is how to do deadbugs at home, one of my absolute favorite core strengthening and spine lengthening exercises: